Encouraging cycling & walking

 We have produced new guidance to support temporary, light-touch and low-cost projects to change the way a streets looks and feels - see Small Change, Big Impact on the Healthy Streets page.

 Most children in London - 8 in 10 - do not reach the recommended minimum of one hour of physical activity a day.
 We promote walking to school through our STARS programme, an accreditation scheme for schools, nurseries and colleges to inspire young Londoners to travel sustainably, actively, responsibly and safely.
-We want to double the number of gold-accredited schools from 5000 to 1,000 by 2024.
+We want to double the number of gold-accredited schools to 1,000 by 2024.

 London's navigation system, Legible London, makes it easy for people on foot to find their way around.
 The navigation system includes detailed maps and signs showing realistic walking times.
 Legible London is integrated across London's transport system.